 56. The causes of coastal defence structure degradation owing to climate change include wave forces on structures, wave overtopping and sea level rise.
 Newly developed or upgraded structures are needed to adapt to climate change in some regions, such as the South Atlantic Ocean, the wider Caribbean and the Mediterranean.

 57. Responses to threats from climate change are varied and include a mix of hard and soft coastal defences.
-Forms of built infrastructure, such as seawalls or dykes, are widely used but tend to be more costly and maintenance-dependent than ecosystem-based measures, such as marshes, mangroves, reefs or seagrass.
+Forms of built infrastructure, such as seawalls or dykes, are widely used but tend to be more costly and maintenance-dependent than nature-based solutions, such as marshes, mangroves, reefs or seagrass.

 58. Climate change may influence the hazard risk to telecommunications cables by affecting storm frequency and intensity, as submarine landslides and sediment flows can be triggered by storms.